SoftwareHeritage/swhapguide/SWHAP@Paris.md

 require rather technical steps.

 ### **Present**

+TO DO: Update with science stories / software stories

 The purpose of this phase is to create dedicated presentations of the curated materials.